gongyu1995/yugong.github.io/_pages/cv.md

 Work experience
 ======
-* May/2024 - August/2024: Samsung Semiconductor (San Jose, United States)
+* **Samsung Semiconductor**, San Jose, United States
-  Intern, System Hardware Engineer
+  **Intern, System Hardware Engineer** (May 2024 – August 2024)
-  * Github University
+  * Analyzed the bottleneck of LLM inference on a single GPU system.
-  * Duties includes: Updates and improvements to template
+  * Optimized dataflow for a GPU-CPU system using an offloading strategy.
-  * Supervisor: The Users
+  * Designed a CXL-based storage system for LLM inference.

 * Fall 2015: Research Assistant
   * Github University